Live Help NOW 800-809-3776

 The law also gives you the right, as an injured worker, to consult with a lawyer at any time regarding your workers compensation questions or issues.

 You may have a valid claim for workers compensation if you were an employee of a company and your injury or occupational disease occurred while you were on the job or performing your job.
 You are covered by workers compensation benefits from your first day of employment, whether you are full-time employee or a part-time employee.
 You do not have to prove fault to obtain workman’s compensation benefits.
-You may be eligible to receive benefits even if you were at fault, as you did not injure yourself through intentional misconduct.
+You may be eligible to receive benefits and a workers’ compensation settlement even if you were at fault, as you did not injure yourself through intentional misconduct.
 Generally, you just need to establish that you sustained the injury on the job.

 Your employer is responsible for handling your workers compensation.
 If you have been told that you are ineligible for workers compensation benefits because you are not considered an employee, you should consult with an experienced Indiana workers compensation lawyer who can review your employment status and explain your rights.
 Independent contractors are not covered by the Workers Compensation Act.
 If your status is in question, you should talk to a lawyer about whether you are an employee or an independent contractor because there are numerous complex factors used in making the determination of eligibility for benefits.
 If there is a dispute about the amount of benefits that you should receive, you also should speak with a knowledgeable attorney who handles workman’s compensation claims.